 Also the Smartphone is a real time killer and basically replaces thousands of things.
 You should really only use it for essential things.
 A Digital Detox will help you go minimalist with your phone, too - and, if necessary, make a Combat cell phone addiction.

 Yes, that's right.
 Even the PC's own desk can be tidied up.
 In a completely minimalist way.
 Is there a more beautiful and reassuring feeling than a sparkling clean, tidy desktop? 😉

 4. Meditate daily

 Minimalism also means focusing more on yourself.
-I meditate for 15 minutes a day and reflect on what makes me strong and eliminate things that may be weighing me down.
-Here I can recommend the app "Calm", where you can choose different meditation courses and also set reminders.
+Meditate for 15 minutes a day and reflect on what makes you strong and say goodbye to things that may be weighing you down.
+For this, I can recommend the app "Calm", where you can choose different meditation courses and also set regular reminders.

 5. Do without the Internet for a while

 Especially the internet makes our world so fast moving.
 We are flooded with information and also from this we need simply time out.
 Instead, just take more time for yourself, really switch off and invest in your mental regeneration.